 This is viewed by many as an “anti-business” issue, particularly by business owners who feel the state of California is not doing enough to protect their rights to keep trade secrets a secret, though the policies are based on sound reasoning.
 Given the size, and importance of California's economy, their labor laws and workplace policies are arguably very “pro business.”

 The state posits that these policies and laws are meant to protect:

 - And others in the state of California

 The laws help keep people gainfully employed, and the state views non-compete clauses as a potential hamper on workforce productivity.
 Without such fluid mobility in the workforce in the state of California, there would likely be more individuals on the welfare service rolls, as would there be an increase in people seeking social services from the state.

 California is famous to outlawing these non-compete agreements.
 They’re one of the few states who prohibit any unlawful restraint of an individual’s profession, business, company, or company property, with limited and circumstantial exceptions.

 Knowing how best to navigate the very limited exceptions is not only critical, but of extremely high interest and importance to employers in the state who utilize employee/employer agreements in order to protect their trade secrets, intellectual property, and other business assets.

 These non-compete clauses wholly forbid employees who become terminated, or voluntarily resign from an employer, from working for any competitors or starting a business that directly competes with the entity or entities that provided them with trade secrets.

-According to some estimates, upwards of 20% of workers in the United States are bound by a non-compete agreement of some kind.
+According to some estimates, upward of 20 percent of workers in the United States are bound by a non-compete agreement of some kind.
 14 percent of those individuals make $40,000 per year or less.